LamhotJM/msds-530-fundamentals-data-science-summer2025/week4.md

 ### 1.1 Probability Distribution of a Qualitative Variable

-To begin, I consider the qualitative variable **API Support**, which assumes three categories: “Yes,” “No,” and “Partial.”
+To begin, I consider the qualitative variable API Support, which assumes three categories: “Yes,” “No,” and “Partial.”
 Out of the 24 repositories under study, the observed frequencies are as follows:

 * **API Support = Yes**: 13
 * **API Support = No**: 10